AndreRipley/Patient-Detection-System/README.md

 # Patient Detection System

-This is the repo for alerting nurses wheter a patient gets our of their hospital bed unsuprivsed.
+This is the repo for alerting nurses whether a patient gets our of their hospital bed unsuprivsed.
 This will be implementing computer vision techniques such as action recogonition, human recogntion models, and use of RNNs.

 ### Prerequisites